winnielin/vessel/README.md

 ### Fleet Page

-1. fleet interaction table which can be selected then show vessel & passage plan on the map
+1. fleet interaction table which can be selected then show vessel & passage plan on the map -> increase to 15/16 vessels
-2. heat map tile layer - show war zone (typhoon)
+2. heat map layer - show weather info
+3. combine chart into index.html
+4. add notification block with table and button by the side of the map
+5. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)

+#### d3.js chart

+1.
+2.
-3. add newpage.html
+3.

-4. YoY interactive table for the Data Model

 #### Bing Maps

-1. show more zones data (HRA & EAST_SAUDI_ARABIA_TTW) / (YEMEN, SAUDI_ARABIA, ERITREA_HRA)
+1. show more zones data (HRA & EAST_SAUDI_ARABIA_TTW, YEMEN, SAUDI_ARABIA, ERITREA_HRA) -> don't copy paste
-2. how to untick route then remove only specific polyline from the map (IPrimitive)
+2. how to untick route then remove only specific polyline from the map (different layer)
 3. check how many zones a vessel crossed by checking points from the route
 4. how many times planned schedule to cross the zone -> show zone + alert (zone call)
 5. current location generate alert (if huge deviation -> reason)